amandeepmittal/amanhimself.dev/content/posts/29-useful-open-source-libraries-for-nodejs.md

 ### Socket.io

-This is a library that enables a bi-directional communication in real-time by using WebSockets.
-It provides reliability for handling proxies and load balancers, personal firewalls and antivirus softwares, and supports binary streaming.
+This is a library that enables bi-directional communication in real time by using WebSockets.
+It provides reliability for handling proxies and load balancers, personal firewalls and antivirus software, and supports binary streaming.

-Other features include auto-connection support where unless instructed otherwise a disconnected client will try to reconnect forever, until the server is available again.
-Used by organizations such as Microsoft, Zendesk, Trello it also includes real-time analytics with counters, logs and charts and has a variety of use cases in IOT.
+Other features include auto-connection support where unless instructed otherwise a disconnected client will try to reconnect forever until the server is available again.
+Used by organizations such as Microsoft, Zendesk, and Trello it also includes real-time analytics with counters, logs and charts and has a variety of use cases in IoT.

 ```js
 io.on('connection', socket => {